quarto-dev/quarto-emacs/README.md

 ## Enabling the modes

-Then, ensure Emacs associates the right mode with `.qmd` files when opening them by adding the following to your `.emacs`:
+To ensure Emacs associates the right mode with `.qmd` files when opening them, add the following to your `.emacs`:

     ;; if you're using poly-R
     (add-to-list 'auto-mode-alist '("\\.qmd$" . poly-markdown+r-mode))